being-devahmad/task-tracker-intravar/README.md

 # Task Tracker

+first you've to install node modules
+# npm install
-first you've to install npm install and then you can run by using npm run dev
+and then you can run by using
+# npm run dev